Tarama language

 The Tarama language is a Japonic language spoken on the islands of Tarama and nearly depopulated Minna, two of the Miyako Islands of Japan.
 It is closely related to Miyakoan, but intelligibility is low.
-It is only spoken by elderly people.
+Currently, it is only spoken natively by elderly people.

 Phonology

 Vowels

 Tarama has four main vowels, and three marginal vowels /e, ə, o/ found in a restricted set of words.